skip to main content

 These awards honor any parent, teacher, staff member, who has served the Bollinger community with these special awards.
 This committee will help promote award nominations, help determine winners of the PTA awards and help with a ceremony that takes place in May.

-This committee provides information and support to parents, teachers, and district staff so they can help maximize the potential of children with learning differences.
-Special needs children include those who have been identified as GATE and those who have ADHD, non-verbal learning disorders, Autism Spectrum Disorder, Dyslexia and many other learning differences.
-We present speakers for evening programs on a variety of topics relevant to children age birth through high school, and host meetings/coffees to discuss issues of interest to parents.
-We also work legislatively to secure and retain adequate laws and funding for children with special needs.
+This committee provides information and support to parents and staff so they can help maximize the potential of ANY student with learning or processing differences.
+Exceptional needs children include those with IEPs, 504s and identified as GATE.
+On a council level the PTA presents speakers for evening programs on a variety of topics relevant to children age birth through high school, and host meetings/coffees to discuss issues of interest to parents.
+This committee also works legislatively to secure and retain adequate laws and funding for children with exceptional needs.

 ONCE A YEAR PROGRAMS